Health and Safety Policy for Gardeners Crystal Palace

 We recognise that safe gardening requires attention to both routine tasks and uncommon hazards.
 All employees must follow instructions, use equipment correctly and report hazards immediately.
 The policy covers personal protective equipment (PPE), vehicle safety, tool maintenance, chemical handling and manual handling.
 Supervisors are responsible for ensuring that work is planned with safety in mind and that every crew member understands their role.
 We promote a culture where safety concerns are raised without fear of reprisal, and where learning from incidents is used to prevent recurrence.

-Risk assessment and toolbox talk with gardeners carrying equipment This Health and Safety statement complements day-to-day operational guidance for Crystal Palace gardening teams.
+A close-up of a gardening workspace featuring a large grey flowerpot filled with a colorful arrangement of fresh flowers, including yellow, pink, and purple blooms, placed on a dark outdoor surface.
+To the right of the pot, there is a small green-handled trowel with a wooden grip, a pair of red-handled pruning shears, and a pair of gardening gloves with orange and yellow stripes, all positioned against a textured reddish-brown wall.
+The scene suggests outdoor gardening activities in a residential garden, possibly in Crystal Palace or nearby London areas, with natural lighting highlighting the vibrant colours and textures of the flowers and tools, reflecting professional gardening and outdoor maintenance practices.
+This Health and Safety statement complements day-to-day operational guidance for Crystal Palace gardening teams.
 Managers will carry out regular site risk assessments and produce written safe systems of work for higher risk activities such as tree work, excavation, and pesticide application.
 Staff will receive inductions, refresher training and competency checks relevant to their duties.
 We expect all staff to be proactive.
 Compliance with this policy is a condition of employment, and non-compliance will be addressed through supportive corrective actions and, where necessary, disciplinary procedures.

 Responsibilities and Leadership